Haydn, Mozart, and the Explosion of the Sonata Form

 - For the recapitulation, composers would reprise the original two themes, only this time in one key, thus establishing continuity, unity, and a feeling of musical completeness for the whole work.

-The Sonata form, therefore, was sometimes called the first-movement form.
-It was also called the Sonata-allegro form because the first movement was usually fast.
+The sonata form, therefore, is sometimes called the first-movement form.
+Occasionally, it’s called the sonata-allegro form because the first movement is usually fast.
 (Allegro means “fast.” in Italian.)

 Franz Joseph Haydn was born in 1732 in Rohrau, Austria—a small town near the border with Hungary.
 He died old, rich, and famous in the city of Vienna in 1809.